 Good options include:

-If the player also enjoys fan apparel, NFL hats can be a simple add-on gift for school days, travel, or casual game-day outfits.
-This price range is often the sweet spot.
-It gives you more choices without forcing you into expensive equipment that may be hard to size correctly.
+If the player also enjoys fan apparel, NFL hats can work as a casual add-on for school days, travel, or game-day outfits.

 Best Low-Risk Gifts When You Are Unsure